IsacKun220/com1001/code-examples/README.md

 browser on Codio itself.
 Assuming you have followed in the instructions in the first lecture and have everything setup in Codio, then you will have a Codio box already up and running.
 In Codio, go to "Tools", then "Install Software".
 Scroll down the list and select "VSCode".
-VSCode will be now available in your web browser for use with your Codio files.
+VSCode will be now available at a special URL in your web browser for use with your Codio files.
 The URL you need to access it depends on your Codio box name.
 Your Codio box name is the subdomain of your Codio Box domain, which Codio tells you in the preamble of every Terminal session that you start.
 For example, my Terminal session tells me that my Codio box domain is ``north-mister.codio.io``:

 ```
  *